 Loyalty programs are known for enhancing a business’s brand experience for over 80% of customers.
-But you need to ask the right questions before you start building your loyalty program, otherwise it may not be successful..
+But you need to ask the right loyalty program questions before you start creating your rewards program, otherwise it may not be successful.
 Luckily for you, we have all the answers you need.

 So are you ready to make your loyalty program a success?
 Let’s dive in!

 1) Goal: What do you want to achieve?

 It is important to clarify the reason behind launching your loyalty program.